eekcoopuw/jobmon/docsource/services.rst

 1. To update the ports, make a PR with the port numbers incremented according to the version control [above] in the following places:

-  a. runserver.py
+  a. docsource/services.rst
-  b. this documentation
+  b. docsource/quickstart.rst
-  c. jobmon/default_config.py
+  c. jobmon/models/attributes/constants.py
-  d. docsource/quickstart.rst
-  e.
-And do a recursive grep to be sure!   e.g.   ``grep -r <previous port number> *``
+  d.
+And do a recursive grep to be sure!   e.g.   ``grep -r 3800 *``

 2. Check that the correct host and password information is available in quickstart.rst and this (services.rst)